 The Money Follows the Person (MFP) program is a Medicaid demonstration program that was awarded to the Georgia Department of Community Health (DCH) in 2008.
-This executive summary, combined with the Chartbook and Data Tables, is a summary of the evaluation provided by the Georgia Health Policy Center (GHPC) for cumulative data collected between January 2009 and June 2015.
-Included is an analysis of Quality of Life (QoL) surveys conducted pre-transition (baseline), approximately 11 months post-transition (year one) and approximately 24 months post-transition (year two).
-The data examined in this report include a description of respondent characteristics, an analysis of cumulative matched surveys, Georgia-specific supplemental questions that were phased in between June 2012 and November 2012 and open-ended, qualitative comments.
+This executive summary, combined with the Chartbook and Data Tables, is a summary of the evaluation provided by the Georgia Health Policy Center (GHPC) for cumulative data collected between January 2009 and June 2016.
+Included is an analysis of Quality of Life (QoL) surveys conducted pre-transition (baseline), approximately 11 months post-transition (year one), and approximately 24 months post-transition (year two).
+The data examined in this report include a description of respondent characteristics, an analysis of cumulative matched surveys, Georgia-specific supplemental questions that were phased in between June 2012 and November 2012, and open-ended, qualitative comments.
 In addition, the demonstration funds used for pre- and post-transition services were analyzed.

-The MFP program has five target populations: persons with developmental disabilities; persons with physical disabilities (and under age 65); persons with a Traumatic Brain Injury (TBI); older adults and youth with a mental health diagnosis.
-The largest percentage of survey respondents were persons with developmental disabilities (year one: 51 percent; year two: 58 percent), followed by persons with physical disabilities or a TBI (year-one: 35 percent; year-two: 30 percent) and older adults (year-one: 15 percent; year-two: 12 percent).
-A slight majority of the respondents were male (year one: 55 percent; year two: 54 percent); on average respondents were 54 years old and had an average length of stay in a facility of eight years prior to transition, though there is striking variation among the target populations.
-The average length of stay prior to transitioning from a facility was approximately one year for older adults, about two years for people with physical disabilities and 12 years for people with developmental disabilities.
+The MFP program has five target populations: persons with developmental disabilities; persons with physical disabilities (and under age 65); persons with a Traumatic Brain Injury (TBI); older adults; and youth with a mental health diagnosis.1 The largest percentage of survey respondents were persons with developmental disabilities (year one: 47 percent; year two: 55 percent), followed by persons with physical disabilities or a TBI (year-one: 38 percent; year-two: 32 percent) and older adults (year-one: 15 percent; year-two: 13 percent).
+A slight majority of the respondents were male (year one: 55 percent; year two: 54 percent); on average respondents were 55 years old and had an average length of stay in a facility of nine years prior to transition, though there is striking variation among the target populations.
+The average length of stay prior to transitioning from a facility was approximately one year for older adults, about two years for people with physical disabilities.

-Survey respondents were significantly more likely to report liking where they lived, having a choice in selecting their residence, feeling safe and sleeping without disturbances at follow-up compared to the baseline.
-Fewer respondents lived in a group home or nursing facility post-transition (year one: 49 percent; year two: 57 percent).
-More detailed information regarding housing type post-transition reveals that approximately 60 percent of the respondents lived in either an apartment or a house at year one and the shift to a larger percentage of participants living in a group or personal care homes at year two was primarily driven by a larger number of the year-two respondents being individuals with a developmental disability.
-The majority of respondents indicated that they live where they want to (year one: 81 percent; year two: 84 percent).
-In addition, 41 percent of respondents at year one and 39 percent of respondents at year two stated that they currently live with family or friends.
+Survey respondents were significantly more likely to report liking where they lived, having a choice in selecting their residence, feeling safe, and sleeping without disturbances at follow-up compared to the baseline.
+Significantly fewer respondents lived in a group home or nursing facility post-transition (year one: 46 percent; year two: 55 percent).
+More detailed information regarding housing type post-transition reveals that approximately 62 percent of the respondents lived in either an apartment or a house at year one.
+A larger percentage of participants lived in a group or personal care home at year two, which is primarily driven by a larger share of respondents being individuals with a developmental disability.
+The majority of respondents indicated that they live where they want to (year one: 78 percent; year two: 83 percent).
+In addition, 43 percent of respondents at year one and 40 percent of year two respondents stated that they currently live with family or friends.